Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 -	Download and install the [Microsoft Azure Storage Explorer](http://storageexplorer.com/)
 -	Open Azure Storage Explorer and log in to your Microsoft account associated with your Azure Subscription
 -	Locate the storage account created in step 2 above and expand the nodes to see *Blob Containers*, etc.
--	Create two containers named *adflibs*
+-	Create a container named *adflibs*

 	1. Right click on ***Blob Containers*** and choose ***Create Blob Container***
 	2. Enter the container's name as *adflibs*